John Ottman scores The Invasion

 The Invasion will be released on August 17, 2007 from Warner Bros.
 Pictures, and a score album is planned.

-You've only seen 8 images - click here for 9 more scoring session images for this film!
+You've only seen 8 images - click here for 9 more scoring session images for this project!